jimbon25/WIFI-TOOLKIT/SECURITY.md

 ## Supported Versions

-Only the latest version of `wifiToolkit` is supported with security updates.
+Only the latest version of `wifiRATA` is supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |